Eva Hornecker

 News

-We also received funding from DFG (German National Research Foundation) for a project on the User Experience of Data Physicalization (FluidData UX) in particular focusing on shape-change and the role of materiality (especially inflatables).
+DFG (German National Research Foundation) funded a project on the User Experience of Data Physicalization (FluidData UX) in particular focusing on shape-change and the role of materiality (especially inflatables) 2020-2025.

-Our new book is out!
-Eva Hornecker and Luigina Ciolfi.
+Museum/Visitor Research : Our book is still available for sale: Eva Hornecker and Luigina Ciolfi.
 Human-Computer Interactions in Museums.
-New York: Morgan & Claypool, Synthesis Lectures on Human-Centered Informatics, 2019
+New York: Morgan & Claypool, Synthesis Lectures on Human-Centered Informatics, 2019 (now offered by Springer)

 Also, the museum4punkt0 project recorded my talk at their Symposium „Digitalwerkstatt Museum“ in Berlin on October 16th 2019 and put it on vimeo (in German)